malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 Neither of these studies looked at the rotational motions of particles.
-Recent simulations by @Kawasaki2019 on supercooled water find both a decoupling between translational diffusion and viscosity, and a decoupling of translational and rotational diffusion, however, there is also a decoupling of the rotational diffusion and viscosity that is not observed in experiment and the rotational diffusion is slow compared to translational diffusion, the opposite of the experimental results.
+Recent simulations by @Kawasaki2019 on supercooled water find both a decoupling between translational diffusion and viscosity, and a decoupling of translational and rotational diffusion.
+However, the simulations describe a slowdown of rotational motion relative to the translational motion, opposite of the observations in experimental systems. [@Chang1994] This slowdown of rotations relative to translations is observed more widely in simulation studies. [@Jose2006;@Chong2009] A possible explanation for the different behaviour in simulations is the method used to measure the rotational relaxation, with @Kawasaki2019 finding the degree of decoupling to be dependent on the Legendre polynomial used to measure the rotational relaxation.
+The first order polynomial describing largest motion, is closest to the Diffusion constant, while the sixth order polynomial describing being the smallest motion has a temperature dependence similar to the viscosity.

+When calculating the translational diffusion constant we describe the long timescale behaviour of the mean-squared-displacement by finding the slope as time goes towards infinity.
+The long timescales associated with this calculation allows many relaxations to take place limiting the impact of jump dynamics.
+The same approach to describing the long timescale behaviour can also be achieved for rotational motion using the Einstein formalism for the rotational diffusion constant;
+[@Kim2015;@Lombardo2006;@Meyer2019]

+$$ D_r = \lim_{t\to\infty} \frac{1}{2tN}\sum^N_{i=1}\langle \Delta \theta^2 \rangle $$ {#eq:rot_diffusion}

+@Kim2015 compared the Debye formalism, described in @sec:intro_sed to the Einstein formalism described above finding the same results for a colloidal system in which jump dynamics are unlikely to play a role in rotational relaxation.
+Using the two methods of describing rotational motion on the Lewis--Wahnström model, @Lombardo2006 find that the Debye formalism matches the results from simulations while the Einstein formalism matches results from experiments.
+This study observes the different behaviours of the rotational formalisms, yet it doesn't delve into why the different behaviours are observed.

-This same flipping of the rotational and translational diffusion is also observed by @Lombardo2006.
+One explanation of the decoupling of rotational diffusion and translational diffusion in simulations is the choice of quantities used.

-The typical simulation quantities used for establishing the breakdown in the SED relations are the translational diffusion constant $D_t$ and the rotational relaxation time $\tau_r$.
+In the presence of dynamic heterogeneities the translational diffusion constant $D_t$ and the rotational relaxation time $\tau_r$ represent different ends of the distribution of timescales.
-When there are dynamic heterogeneities present, these two quantities capture different elements of the distribution, with the translational diffusion capturing the fastest particles, while the rotational relaxation is dominated by the slowest particles.
+The translational diffusion describes the motion of fastest particles, while the rotational relaxation is dominated by the slowest particles.
 Consider two regions of dynamics, one containing fast particles with $\tau_\text{fast}$ and $D_\text{fast}$